MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/5-paging/readme.md

     withRowCount
 ```

-Turn on fiddler, and run the query in the Power Query SDK.
-You'll notice that the query returns a table with eight rows (index 0 to 7).
+Turn on Fiddler, and run the query in the Power Query SDK.
+Note that the query returns a table with eight rows (index 0 to 7).

 ![QueryWithoutPaging.](../../media/trippin5-people.png)